 Fines of up to \$1,000 may be issued (DPMC 15.10.040) for violations!
-Make sure you are in compliance by following the guidelines described in this brochure.
+Make sure you are in compliance by taking the precautions described in this brochure.

-How Can I "Do-It-Myself" ?
+How Can I "Do-It-Myself"?

-The following guidelines will help you maintain compliance with regulations.
+The following precautions will help you maintain compliance with regulations.

-- Check with current water use guidelines to make sure car washing is allowed. - ✓ Minimize water use.
+- ✓ Minimize water use.
 You must use a bucket and hose with an automatic shut off nozzle. - ✓ Use cleaning products as described on their labels and dispose of them properly.
-Even "biodegradable" products adversely impact our waterways. - ✓ Vacuum or shake floor mats into a trash can-not on the street or driveway. - ✓ Wash the vehicle on a vegetated or gravel surface where wash water can soak into the ground without creating runoff; OR
+Even "biodegradable" products adversely impact our waterways. - ✓ Vacuum or shake floor mats into a trash can-not on the street or driveway. - ✓ Wash the vehicle on a vegetated or gravel surface where wash water can soak into the ground without creating runoff; or